tiagoantao/congen-docker/README.rst

 - If you try to restart the machine, make sure the previous one is killed:
 ``docker ps; docker rm -f your_image``

-**If you get no connection to server on noVNC here is an alternative path**

-- Stop the container

-- On the Windows/Mac desktop click the "Docker Quickstart terminal"

-- On the terminal type ``docker run -p5901:5901 -p6080:6080 tiagoantao/congen-docker``

-- If you get a error like ``port is already allocated`` make sure you stopped the container

-- On the container you will get a ``Navigate to the URL``.
-Put it on your browser

-- Password is ``congen2017``

 .. _Kitematic: https://kitematic.com/